- Written by Dr.Mehmet Demircioglu

 During the first 10 to 14 days, protect the grafts from scratching, rubbing, and careless sleep.
 Do not add a sedating medicine just because the scalp feels annoying.
 Do not combine antihistamines with alcohol, random sleep aids, or unapproved pain medicine.
 Do not use any tablet to avoid sending photos when the skin is clearly getting worse.

 Antihistamines can be useful, but only when they make recovery safer and easier to manage.
-If they create drowsiness, confusion, medicine mixing, or delayed review of a real reaction, they are no longer helping the transplant.
+If they create drowsiness, confusion, medicine mixing, overdose risk, or delayed review of a real reaction, they are no longer helping the transplant.

 Get urgent medical help if an antihistamine or suspected overdose is followed by trouble breathing, collapse, seizure, hallucinations, extreme confusion, or a person who cannot be awakened.
 Those are medical warning signs first.
 The hair transplant can be checked after the patient is safe.